 100 Years of Magic was a resort-wide celebration at Walt Disney World that honored the 100th anniversary of Walt Disney's birth.
 It kicked off on October 1, 2001 and continued through the end of 2002.

-Since most people had already taken at least one ride on most of its popular attractions such as "it's a small world" (and had the infernal song permanently etched into their brains), Disney World used to pack 15-month, resort-wide events to lure them back.
+Since most people had already taken at least one ride on most of its popular attractions such as "it's a small world" (and had the infernal song permanently etched into their brains), Disney World used to present 15-month, resort-wide events to lure them back.
 In 1996, the property celebrated its 25th anniversary with a huge event and placed the spotlight on its Magic Kingdom park.
 For the Millennium celebration, Epcot was the center of attention.
+In 2021, it's likely that Disney World will pul out all the stops for a 50th anniversary celebration.

-In the last years of his life, Disney obsessed over Project X -- what later became Walt Disney World.
+In the last years of his life, Disney obsessed over Project X—what later became Walt Disney World.
 The One Man's Dream exhibit included a master plan he sketched of the property.
-"It's one of the few things Walt actually drew since he stopped drawing Mickey Mouse in the 1920s," said Marty Sklar, then the creative head of Walt Disney Imagineering, a veteran of the company, and one of the few remaining employees who worked alongside Disney.
-"It's particularly appropriate that we honor him at Walt Disney World."
+"It's one of the few things Walt actually drew since he stopped drawing Mickey Mouse in the 1920s," said Marty Sklar, then the creative head of Walt Disney Imagineering.

 The gallery lead to a theater that showed a short film about Walt Disney.
 As a highly public figure, Disney left reams of audio interviews and documentary footage.
 Through the archived material, he served as the narrator for his own life story.